-1.5 Risks associated with not following the
+1.5 Risks associated with not following the mealtime plan

-mealtime plan

-A Mealtime Management Plan (MMP) is a plan which prescribes specific support recommendations for the person to eat and drink in a safe and nutritious way.
+A Mealtime Management Plan (MMP) is a plan which prescribes specific support recommendations for the person to eat and drink in a safe, nutritious and dignified mannery.
 Developed by a health professional, its purpose is to minimise risk to the client / participant.